 What Is Sleep Awareness

-Sleep awareness is the goal to inform you on your sleep health and all you can do to help you sleep better.
-With National Sleep Awareness Week coming up - it’s from March 10 through 16 - we are here to raise awareness on the importance, necessity, and tips to help you get a good night’s rest.
+Sleep awareness is the goal to inform you about the importance of your sleep health and all you can do to help yourself sleep better.
+With National Sleep Awareness Week coming up (March 10 - 16), we are here to raise awareness on the importance and necessity of sleep, and tp share tips to help you get a good night’s rest.

 The Importance of Sleep

 We spend one third of our lives asleep, and for good reasons.
 A good night’s rest provides us the ability to function day-to-day.
-But the brain does more than help us recover from the day’s events.
+But sleep does more than help us recover from the day’s events.
 There are five key elements sleep provides us:(1)

 Alert: Allows our minds to regain focus and tackle mental challenges.